FIRE movement: Tax-advantaged account access

+Many FIRE practitioners also utilize taxable brokerage accounts to fund the gap between early retirement and age 59 1/2, as these accounts have no withdrawal penalties and may qualify for favorable capital gains tax treatment.

 Criticism

 The FIRE movement promotes frugality as a means to save for the future.
 Saving may be impossible for lower-income workers who must be frugal just to meet expenses.
 Critics cite the challenges of attaining high savings rates on a modest income, and note that some FIRE enthusiasts, such as Peter Adeney of Mr. Money Mustache, had high-paying jobs in fields like software engineering.

 Critics suggest early retirees may not be setting aside enough funds for safe withdrawals during retirement.
 Tanja Hester and economist Karsten Jeske advocate for a conservative safe withdrawal rate of 3.5% or less, rather than the 4% rate cited in some retirement articles.

 This adjustment requires accumulating approximately 30 or more times one's annual expenses, rather than the commonly-cited 25 times.